rust-lang/rust/doc/README.md

 # Notes for translators

+Notice: The procedure described below is a work in progress.
+We are working on translation system but the procedure contains some manual operations for now.

 To start the translation for a new language, see po4a.conf at first.

 To generate .pot and .po files, do something like:

 ~~~~
-po4a --copyright-holders="The Rust Project Developers" \
+po4a --copyright-holder="The Rust Project Developers" \
     --package-name="Rust" \
     --package-version="0.10-pre" \
     -M UTF-8 -L UTF-8 \